-On December 27, 2011, Telkomsel (on behalf of Konsorsium Telkomsel, a consortium which was established with Mitratel on December 9, 2011) was selected by BPPPTI as a provider of the USO Program in the border areas for all packages (package 1 - 13) with a total price of Rp830 billion.
-On such date, Telkomsel was also selected by BPPPTI as a provider of the USO Program (Upgrading) of "Desa Pinter" or "Desa Punya Internet" for packages 1, 2, and 3 with a total price of Rp261 billion.
+On December 27, 2011, Telkomsel (on behalf of Konsorsium Telkomsel, a consortium which was established with Mitratel on December 9, 2011) was selected by Balai Penyedia dan Pengelola Pembiayaan Telekomunikasi dan Informatika ("BPPPTI") as a provider of the USO Program in the border areas for all packages (package 1 - 13) with a total price of Rp830 billion.
+On such date, Telkomsel was also selected by BPPPTI as a provider of the USO Program (Upgrading) "Desa Pinter" or "Desa Punya Internet" for packages 1, 2, and 3 with a total price of Rp261 billion.
+On 2018, BPPPTI has been renamed as Badan Aksesibilitas Telekomunikasi dan Informasi ("BAKTI").